chrismika/maxmind-geolite2-textfile-go/README.md

 ```
 Usage: ./blgen [options]
   -bc value
-    	ISO Country codes to block (can be used multiple times)
+    	ISO 3166-1 alpha-2 country codes to block (can be used multiple times)
   -bn value
-    	MaxMind continent codes to block (can be used multiple times)
+    	MaxMind alpha-2 continent codes to block (can be used multiple times)
   -c string
     	Config file
   -id string